artipie/asto/README.md

 ```

 Read the [Javadoc](http://www.javadoc.io/doc/com.artipie/asto) for more technical details.
 If you
-have any question or suggestions, do not hesitate to create as issue or contact us in
+have any question or suggestions, do not hesitate to create an issue or contact us in
 [Telegram](https://t.me/artipie).
 Our roadmap is available [here](https://github.com/orgs/artipie/projects/3).

 # Usage